 WBA’s permanent working group on modern slavery reports to the CSR Committee and is tasked with driving ongoing improvements and a consistent approach to the issue.
 The group is made up of representatives from across our businesses and led by a senior leader.

-We recognize that business alone cannot eliminate modern slavery, a goal that can be achieved only through long-term partnership and collaboration between businesses, nonprofit groups and governments.
+We recognize that the goal to eliminate modern slavery can be achieved only through long-term partnership and collaboration between businesses, nonprofit groups and governments.
 We are proud of our membership in organizations such as CGF and the Palm Oil Transparency Coalition that work toward this common goal.

-The Code makes this clear commitment: “(w)e will also strive to ensure that slavery and human trafficking is not taking place within any of our supply chain business partners and will not tolerate such activities either within the supply chain or within any part of WBA’s business.”
-The Code further sets forth the responsibility of every employee to help ensure all of WBA’s global activities meet our high standards for behavior and business ethics, and establishes accountability for compliance with law and policy.
+The Code makes clear our commitment that : “we work with suppliers who meet our high ethical standards for human rights and responsible sourcing, while supporting the elimination of child and forced labor worldwide” The Code further sets forth the responsibility of every employee to help ensure all of WBA’s global activities meet our high standards for behavior and business ethics, and establishes accountability for compliance with law and policy.

-These issues are also addressed in our worldwide set of vendor responsibility and sourcing standards, the WBA Ethical Trading Standards Policy, which states our opposition to the exploitation of workers through any form of forced or bonded labor, slavery, human trafficking or other labor practices that involve harsh or inhumane treatment.
+These issues are also addressed in our Human Rights Policy Statement and in our Supplier Code of Conduct, which were published on our corporate website in January 2021, and which state our opposition to the exploitation of workers through any form of forced or bonded labor, slavery, human trafficking or other labor practices that involve harsh or inhumane treatment.

-With regard to our own labor practices, the Code of Conduct further sets forth our standards for a diverse workplace that provides a safe and healthy environment and that complies with or exceeds local law.
-The WBA Global Human Resources Policy requires an effective program be in place to help ensure compliance with labor laws involving migrant and foreign national workers.
-During fiscal 2019 our human resource policies were updated to address the reporting, investigation, and disposition of any potential modern slavery claims within our own business.
+With regard to our own labor practices, the WBA Code of Conduct and Business Ethics and our corporate values set forth our standards for a diverse and inclusive workplace that provides a safe and healthy environment and that complies with or exceeds local law.
+The WBA Global Human Resources Policy requires an effective program be in place to help address the reporting, investigation, and disposition of any potential modern slavery claims within our own business while also ensuring compliance with labor laws involving migrant and foreign national workers.

-As we are a global Company with businesses in many countries, local policies provide additional guidance and detail on these issues.
-However, such policies may only enact standards that are equal to or stricter than those of WBA.
+As we are a global company with businesses in many countries, local policies provide additional guidance and detail on these issues.
+However, local policies may only inform WBA if their standards are equal to or stricter than those of WBA.

-Regarding potential violations or concerns within our supply chains or our own workforce, our Code of Conduct provides confidential reporting helplines managed by external services that can be used to report any concerns.
+Regarding potential violations or concerns within our supply chains or our own workforce, our Code of Conduct and Business Ethics provides confidential reporting helplines managed by external service providers that can be used to report any concerns.
 These contact points are available 24 hours a day, seven days a week and in a number of languages.
+All reports are internally reviewed by WBA and investigated in accordance with the company’s Ethical Trading Standards and Internal Investigations policies.

 Supply Chain Due Diligence

-As described above, WBA’s permanent working group on modern slavery considers more fully our Company’s risk of exposure to these practices and risk mitigation activities.
-Following a 2018 review of potential exposure to modern slavery, the group developed a continuing action plan targeting the highest risk operations through a phased approach.
+As described above, WBA’s permanent working group on modern slavery considers more fully our company’s risk of exposure to these practices and risk mitigation activities and oversees an ongoing action plan targeting the highest risk operations through a phased approach.

 WBA works with multiple service providers to facilitate risk and compliance due diligence reviews of business partners globally.
 These reviews may include active monitoring for adverse media regarding modern slavery and other issues.

 Assessment results are shared monthly with the WBA senior management team.
-We also have in place a formal escalation process whereby any zero tolerance modern slavery issues or other serious violations of our standards that we become aware of are reported to the senior management team within 24 hours, along with the results of any investigations.
+We also have in place a formal escalation process whereby any modern slavery “Zero Tolerance” violations or other serious violations of our standards that we become aware of are reported to the senior management team within 24 hours, along with the results of any investigations.

-In fiscal year 2019, we conducted more than 1,200 ethical compliance assessments on new and existing suppliers for our Walgreens and Boots UK owned brands.
+In fiscal year 2021, we conducted more than 900 ethical compliance assessments on new and existing suppliers for our Walgreens, Boots UK and No7 Beauty Company owned brands.
 Our assessment ratings are defined by the severity and/or number of incidents of noncompliance identified during the assessment process, these are currently defined as:

 - Satisfactory and Needs Improvement: Meets our ethical trading standards expectations but could require differing levels of remedial corrective actions